husarion/static_docs_deprecated/src/core2/manuals/hardware.md

 ## Sharp distance sensor ##

-Bellow schematic and source code shows you how to connect Sharp 2D120X infrared proximity sensor to CORE2.
+Bellow schematic and source code shows you how to connect [Sharp GP2Y0A41SK0F](http://www.sharp-world.com/products/device/lineup/data/pdf/datasheet/gp2y0a41sk_e.pdf "Sharp GP2Y0A41SK0F")infrared proximity sensor to CORE2.
 Sample source code shows how to output readings from sensor directly to the user interface of your device at [](https://cloud.husarion.com).

 <div class="thumb center h200">